aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/arcshape/_index.md

 ```

 Represents the way the drawing object is attached to the cells below it.
 The property controls the placement of an object on a worksheet.
-[PlacementType](../../com.aspose.cells/placementtype).
+See [PlacementType](../../com.aspose.cells/placementtype).

 **Example**